adamchalmers/blog/content/making-a-dns-client.md

 This is one of my favourite projects I've done.
 My career goal for this year is to learn a lot more about Linux and networking.
 Writing dingo taught me a lot about one of the fundamental building blocks of the internet and how real operating systems handle it.
 If you're trying to learn more about low-level programming, a DNS client is a perfect challenge.
 It's got bitwise arithmetic, parsing, UDP networking, IP addresses and DNS hostnames.
 You'll learn a lot.
 In fact, after I wrote dingo, my friend Jesse Li [wrote his own DNS client in Python](https://twitter.com/__jesse_li/status/1504509199253966850).
 Clearly writing a DNS client is the hot new trend that you've got to get on.
 You should comment below if you try it :)

+---

+#### Footnotes

+[^syscall]: Syscalls are like functions the operating system defines, so the operating system can manage risky operations like I/O. Dtruss is a MacOS version of `strace`, a Linux tool.
+I learned how to use `strace` from Julia Evans' [great strace comics](https://wizardzines.com/zines/strace/) which I _highly_ recommend, I learned so much from it.
+Now when I write a program, I can spy on exactly what the compiled code is _actually_ doing when it runs my functions.

 [clap]: https://crates.io/crates/clap
 [Nom]: https://docs.rs/nom